mslaugh/Property-Inspection-Code-Sample/README.md

     Example: katiej@contoso.onmicrosoft.com

-Configure these settings in the web.config file to match your O365 / Azure Tenancy.
+1. Configure these settings in the web.config file to match your O365 / Azure Tenancy by replacing the TENANCY placeholders in the web.config with your tenancy name.

+2. Edit the DemoSiteCollectionOwner setting in the web.config file to match your O365 / Azure Tenancy global administrator account.

-Finally, search for the following setting in your web.config file.
-If this setting is missing, add it.
+3. Search for the following setting in your web.config file.

 	&lt;add key="ida:GraphResourceId" value="https://graph.windows.net/" /&gt;

+4. If this setting is missing, add it **inside the appSettings section**.

+5. Search for the following Password setting in your web.config file.

+	&lt;add key="**ida:Password**" value="YOUR APP KEY" /&gt;

+6. If this setting is present, rename it to AppKey, like this:

+	&lt;add key="**ida:AppKey**" value="YOUR APP KEY" /&gt;

+4. Right click the **PropertyManagerMyApp project** and select **Manage Nuget Packages**.
+5. Click the **Updates tab** and select **nuget.org**.
+6. Click **Update All**.

-**Trusted Sites**
+**Configure Trusted Sites**
-Add **http://localhost** to the Trusted Sites list in Internet Explorer.
+1. Add **http://localhost** to the Trusted Sites list in Internet Explorer.

 **Site Collection Provisioning**